 Some common drug therapies for detoxing heroin:

-Methadone is a long-lasting opioid with similar effects to heroin.
+Methadone is a long-lasting opioid with similar results as heroin.
 This drug works by activating the opioid receptors to alleviate symptoms of withdrawal.
-Just like suboxone, methadone doses are gradually decreased over time until it’s no longer needed to alleviate withdrawal symptoms.
+Just like suboxone, methadone doses are gradually decreased over time until it’s no longer needed to mitigate withdrawal symptoms.
 People use methadone because it only requires one dose for the entire day, thus eliminating a lot of the habits and routines around getting high for heroin users.

 Buprenorphine is considered a partial opioid agonist, meaning that it does some of the same effects as heroin and prescription painkillers, but doesn’t produce the same high.
 This provides a useful method of weaning off opioids over time.